AndrePatri/WheeBBot-v1/README.md

 ## ToDo

+- [ ] Obtain an URDF representation of the robot

-- [ ] Perform static pitch equilibrium angle using the IMU (Edoardo's way)
+- [ ] Perform the pitch equilibrium angle calibration using the IMU

 - [ ] Write the full floating base model of the system (possibly using Matlab's symbolic language), to be used by the controller.
 Also check if using RBDL or similar can be viable

-- [ ] Test torque commands and encoder feedback through CAN to ODrive on can0
+- [x] Test torque commands and encoder feedback to/from ODrive through CAN

-- [ ] Possibly modify ODrive firmware to also return the measured i_d current on both axes
+- [x] Possibly modify ODrive firmware to also return the measured i_d current on both axes

+- [ ] Modify ODrive firmware so that the position, velocity and torque commands have higher ID priority than the heartbeat and the feedback from the axis (simply swap cmd ids in can_simple.hpp and modify them in create_can_dbc.py)

+- [ ] Flash firmware on the ODrive and test if it works properly (double check if the tup.config file has the correct board version set)

 - [ ] Write a node which reads IMU data on can1 bus and wheel encoders data on can0 and publishes it (with possible post-processing) to a WheeBBot_state topic.
 Initially employ python scripts and the .dbc files.
 In a second phase, explore the possibility of using more efficient c++ code which interfaces with SocketCAN